 - Check their website and reviews.

-- Get at least 3 quotes from different installers through the WarmerInside.co.uk quote service.
+- Get at least 3 quotes from different installers through the free WarmerInside.co.uk quotation service.

 When you are searching for an installer, it is important to get at least 3 quotes so you can decide which is the best deal for you.
 By doing this, you will be able to compare the offers and be confident in your decision.